frain-dev/convoy-website/content/blog/convoy-0.8.md

 ### New Fan out mechanism
 Applications in the former design were the anchor for fan-out.
 In this release, we introduced a new mechanism for fan-out, after deprecating apps.
 We introduced a new endpoint -- `/event/fanout`, and a new field on the endpoint object -- `owner_id`.
 The latter acts as a grouping concept to group multiple endpoints under one entity, and the endpoint is the only means of fan out possible in Convoy.

+### Static IPs
+At times, webhooks consumers require providers to send webhooks from predefined IP addresses.
+In this release, Convoy ships with a http connect proxy support that allows it route webhooks traffic through a dedicated egress.
+With this, we can maintain IP address of our cluster across all requests.
+To configure we deploy [mole](https://github.com/frain-dev/mole)(our fork of [smokescreen](https://github.com/stripe/smokescreen)) and configure to convoy to use this proxy with this environment variable - `HTTP_PROXY`.

 ### What's Next?
 We've commenced work on Convoy v0.9.
 This update includes several interesting features like ingesting events from pub/sub systems like Kafka, Amazon SQS, Google PubSub, Meta Events and several other improvements.
 Please watch out for our [GitHub Discussion Posts](https://github.com/frain-dev/convoy/discussions) for each of these features, and let us know what you think.